alyboba/cfms-website.github.io/src/site/_news/call-for-applications-ifmsa-delegates.md

 date: 2018-05-26 00:00:00
 description: >-
-  If you are interested in attending the next IFMSA general assembly as a CFMS delegate, submit an application package to globalhealth@cfms.org.
-Please see the complete application details and instructions attached
+  If you are interested in attending the next IFMSA general assembly as a CFMS delegate, please see the complete application details and instructions attached.
 lang: en
 ---